Modern Benoni: 1.d4 Nf6 2.c4...... 6.e4

 History and Notable Players

 It arises from the Modern Benoni Defense.
-Among the most prolific practitioners on the White side are Ivan Farago (17 games), Glenn C Flear (17 games), Evarth Kahn (17 games).
-On the Black side, notable exponents include Pavel Simacek (54 games), Levan Pantsulaia (41 games), Slobodan Kovacevic (37 games).
+Among the most prolific White practitioners are Ivan Farago (17 games), Glenn C Flear (17 games), Evarth Kahn (17 games).
+Black-side regulars include Pavel Simacek (54 games), Levan Pantsulaia (41 games), Slobodan Kovacevic (37 games).

 Main Lines and Variations